Charmed Spark K8s

 aws sts get-identity-caller

-- eksctl installed and configure (refer to the [README.md] file for more information on how to install it)
+eksctl installed and configured (refer to the README.md file for more information on how to install it)

 Creating a cluster